 Where to celebrate Lunar New Year in Los Angeles

 As the Lunar New Year approaches, celebrate Chinese New Year 2025 in Los Angeles with these events and things to do.
 Need to feed your belly for an auspicious year ahead?
 Slurp some of the city’s best noodle dishes and cheap eats or check out our dim sum guide below.
 Whether you’re celebrating a long-running family tradition or experiencing the holiday for the first time, join the Chinese New Year festivities for a year of good luck and fortune.
-When is Chinese New Year 2025?
-Chinese New Year—and the Year of the Snake—begins on Wednesday, January 29, 2025.
+When is Lunar New Year 2025?
+Lunar New Year—and the Year of the Snake—begins on Wednesday, January 29, 2025.
+Note: Two of the city’s most historic Lunar New Year events—the Firecracker Run and Golden Dragon Parade in Chinatown—have been rescheduled from February to March this year.

 30 Los Angeles attractions for tourists and natives alike